rune/rune/docs/blog/2024-07-23-who-plays-casual-multiplayer-web-games-anyway.md

 As mentioned above, the average player on Dusk is a teenager and you can see that in their interests.
 No surprise gaming is #1 in the activities chart but I found it particularly interesting to see the mix after that, Drawing - Football - Math.
 How about a game where you draw footballs and calculate their volumes?!
 Ok, maybe not, but it does show quite how wide ranging the games can be.

-Looking at the types of games they like we’re seeming pretty mainstream released, so again helpful while you’re thinking about ideas.
+Looking at the types of games they like we’re seeming pretty mainstream releases, so again helpful while you’re thinking about ideas.

 In terms of theming you can see a heavy cartoon/illustrated style to the TV shows and movies that they like.
 Visually it doesn’t have to be something AAA game style, it can be that more abstract interesting style that indie game devs do so well!